-I’m interested to know if you sell natural sunscreen products.
+I’m interested to know if you sell natural, safe sunscreen products.
 If you do, what is the SPF range?
 Is it water repellent for sports?
 What is the cost?

 Thank you,